ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 let pattern = [(1, Red); (3, Green); (1, Red); (2, Green)];;
 ```

+Notice the types inferred by OCaml for these expressions.
+We can pattern-match
-We can pattern match on our new type, just like any built-in type:
+on our new type, just as with any built-in type:

 ```ocamltop
 let example c =